arnovb-github/PoshCommence/docs/Find-CmcView.md

 ### Vovin.CmcLibNet.Database.Metadata.IViewDef
 ## NOTES
-Will not return Commence MultiViews because they are not exposed by Commence.
+Will not return views of type MultiView or Document because they are not exposed by Commence.

 ## RELATED LINKS